 Igor Stravinsky / Sahun Hong “Petrouchka” (1911) for Piano Quintet

-We are now in the process of developing a new, modernized chamber ballet version of Petrouchka, combining Sam’s imaginative arrangement with a small cast of dancers.
-The new choreography will let us bring this timeless musical story to schools and audiences all over the country—starting in Philadelphia.
-Thanks to a generous grant from the Curtis Institute of Music, we will be premiering the new chamber ballet in Philadelphia next season!
+We are now in the process of developing a new modernized chamber ballet version of Petrouchka with the Philadelphia Chamber Music Society and BalletX!
+The new choreography will let us bring this timeless musical story to audiences all over the country—starting in Philadelphia.
+In part thanks to a generous grant from the Curtis Institute of Music, we will be premiering two new adaptions in Philadelphia in 2026, one concert version for PCMS and another family-oriented version with Spanish narration at Esperanza!